adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 .. video_player_spec.js, lms-modules.js

-The browser emits these events when a user works with a video.
+The browser or mobile device emits these events when a user works with a video.

 **Component**: Video

-**Event Source**: Browser
+**Event Source**: Browser or mobile

+**History**: Updated 10 Oct 2014 to include data applicable when the ``event.source`` is a mobile device.

 ``play_video``, ``pause_video``
 ---------------------------------